David Bowie Is: Exhibition contents

 While in Berlin at the Martin-Gropius-Bau museum, the exhibition added pieces from Bowie's time in West Berlin, his collaborations with Iggy Pop, and his Berlin Trilogy: Low (1977), "Heroes" (1977), and Lodger (1979).

-When David Bowie Is opened in Tokyo, pieces from Japanese collaborator Kansai Yamamoto were highlighted, having designed costumes during Bowie's Ziggy Stardust (1972) and Aladdin Sane (1973) periods.
+When David Bowie Is opened in Tokyo, pieces from Bowie's Japanese collaborator Kansai Yamamoto were highlighted.
+Yamamoto designed costumes for Bowie during his Ziggy Stardust (1972) and Aladdin Sane (1973) periods.

-Scottish artist Paul Robertson contributed "The Periodic Table of Bowie" to the exhibition, a faux-periodic table of artists that have influenced, or were influenced by, Bowie over his career.
+Scottish artist Paul Robertson contributed "The Periodic Table of Bowie" to the exhibition, a faux–periodic table of artists who have influenced, or were influenced by, Bowie over his career.

-The final stop of David Bowie Is at the Brooklyn Museum (2 March to 15 July 2018) saw the release of the album Live In Berlin (1978), as well as a 7″ single containing the US single edit of 'Time'/'The Prettiest Star'.
-There was also the red vinyl version of iSelect, a 12 song compilation, which had first been made available in this format at the Paris exhibition.
-Live In Berlin was recorded on 16 May 1978 at the Deutschlandhalle in West Berlin during Bowie’s Isolar II Tour.
+The final stop of David Bowie Is at the Brooklyn Museum (2 March to 15 July 2018) saw the release of the album Live In Berlin (1978), as well as a 7" single containing the US single edit of "Time"/"The Prettiest Star".
+There was also the red vinyl version of iSelect, a 12-song compilation, which had first been made available in this format at the Paris exhibition.
+Live In Berlin was recorded on 16 May 1978 at the Deutschlandhalle in West Berlin during Bowie's Isolar II Tour.

 Technology

-The V&A Museum worked with audio company Sennheiser to create a custom audio experience for the exhibit.
+The V&A worked with audio company Sennheiser to create a custom audio experience for the exhibition.
 Originally the curators were nervous to ask visitors to wear headphones, fearing it would isolate them.
-As visitors walked around the exhibit, the audio changed as they entered "spheres" of Bowie's work, relating to particular events, people or cities that the artist has worked in.
-The headphones required no interaction; the music and information you hear simply changed as you approached different parts of the exhibit.
+As visitors walked around the exhibition, the audio changed as they entered "spheres" of Bowie's work, relating to particular events, people or cities where Bowie had worked.
+The headphones required no interaction; the music and information one heard simply changed as one approached different parts of the exhibition.
 Producer Tony Visconti, who worked with Bowie for many years, created a unique megamix from the master tapes of more than 60 Bowie songs for the exhibition.

-Part of the exhibition included a cavernous room with large video screens displaying various Bowie live performances throughout the years and featuring surround sound, in which visitors were asked to remove their headphones.
+Part of the exhibition included a cavernous room with large video screens displaying various live Bowie performances throughout the years and featuring surround sound, in which visitors were asked to remove their headphones.

 Augmented reality app

 Announced in 2018, the augmented reality application was released on iOS and android devices on 8 January 2019, coinciding with Bowie's birthday.
-Bowie's friend, actor Gary Oldman, provides the voice-over for the application, which allows users virtual access to the costumes, videos, handwritten lyrics, and original works of art as seen in the museum show.
+The actor Gary Oldman, a friend of Bowie's, provides the voice-over for the application, which allows users virtual access to the costumes, videos, handwritten lyrics, and original works of art as seen in the museum show.
 The application also includes access to "dozens" of items that were not part of the original exhibition.